 Hemoglobin, sometimes abbreviated as Hgb, is a protein in red blood cells that carries iron.
 This iron holds oxygen, making hemoglobin an essential component of your blood.
 When your blood doesn’t contain enough hemoglobin, your cells don’t receive enough oxygen.

 Doctors determine your hemoglobin level by analyzing a sample of your blood.
-A variety of factors impact your hemoglobin levels, including your:
+A variety of factors affect your hemoglobin levels, including your:

 - medical history